 - Climate change and rising oceans make Category 4 and 5 hurricanes more likely to strike Massachusetts.

 With the population of the state highly concentrated around the metro-Boston area and along the coast, these threats are a serious concern to citizens, businesses, government officials, and city planners.

 Reports of Governor Baker signing a bill authorizing $2.4 billion in capital allocations for investments in safeguarding residents, municipalities and businesses from the impacts of climate change through an Environmental Bond Bill made headlines in 2018.
 However, line items and funding that appears within a bond bill is not necessarily distributed.
 A bond bill is simply a statement of support from the legislature for funding.
 The executive branch has full authority to proceed or not proceed with any earmarked project.

-While state sponsored programs like MVP are a great start, they are simply not enough.
 The exact cost of climate change is hard to quantify.
 However, with projections of 2.8 feet of sea-level rise by 2100, costs could reach over $90 billion in the Northeast.
 With commitments to reduce greenhouses gases, like the Global Warming Solutions Act, Massachusetts must ensure climate change mitigation and adaptation are adequately funded and may need to pick up the slack due to inaction at other levels of government.

 How Are Businesses Affected?